Skip navigation

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Tablets, extended-release capsules and solution should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
+Tablets, extended-release capsules, extended-release sprinkle capsules, and solution should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
 Sprinkle capsules should be stored at or below 77°F (25°C) and not in the bathroom.
-Never store mixtures of topiramate sprinkles and soft food.
-These should be used right away or discarded.
-Dispose of any unused solution 60 days after first opening the bottle.
+Dispose of any unused solution 90 days after first opening the bottle.

 In case of emergency/overdose